Alexander Knox

-Alexander Knox (16 January 1907 – 25 April 1995) was a Canadian actor on stage, screen, and occasionally television.
-He was nominated for an Oscar and won a Golden Globe for his performance as Woodrow Wilson in the film Wilson (1944).
+Alexander Knox (16 January 1907 – 25 April 1995) was a Canadian actor and writer.
+He appeared in over 100 film, television, and theatrical productions over a career spanning from the 1920s until the late 1980s.
+He was nominated for an Oscar and won a Golden Globe for his performance as American President Woodrow Wilson in the 1944 film Wilson.
+However, his career in the United States was hampered by McCarthyism, and he spent the rest of his career in the United Kingdom.

+Knox portrayed Control in the 1979 BBC miniseries adaptation of John le Carre's Tinker Tailor Soldier Spy.
+He acted in such films as Europe '51, The Vikings, The Longest Day, The Damned, and Modesty Blaise.
+He often worked with director Joseph Losey, a fellow American blacklistee living in the UK.

-Although his liberal views forced him to leave Hollywood because of McCarthyism, Knox had a long career.
-He starred in Tinker Tailor Soldier Spy (1979 BBC mini-series) as Control, Chief of the Circus and George Smiley's mentor.
-He was also an author, writing adventure novels set in the Great Lakes area during the 19th century as well as plays and detective novels.
+Aside from his acting career, Knox was also an author, writing adventure novels set in the Great Lakes area during the 19th century as well as plays and detective novels.